whatisaphone/self-driving-car/README.md

 ### Prerequisites

+* Windows

-* This code only works on Windows (because RLBot itself only works on Windows).
+  RLBot only works on Windows, and we inherit this limitation.

 * Install [Rust](https://www.rust-lang.org/).

-* Install [pre-commit].
-* Run this command:
+* Install [pre-commit], and run this command:

   ```sh
   pre-commit install